Water-Melon/Melang/docs/lib/string.md

 Input:

-- s - a string value.
+- `s` - a string value.
-- offset - an integer offset.
+- `offset` - an integer offset.
-- len - is optional.
+- `len` - is optional.
 It should be a positive number or zero.
-If not set, *len* will be set as *string length - offset*.
+If not set, `len` will be set as string length `offset`.

 Return value: